HumairAK/solutions_repo/README.md

     Signed In User:

-        In order to sign in and take advantage of commenting and adding solutions please click the signup button at the top of any of the pages.
-Then fill out the forms and press submit.
-Once signed in you will be able to enjoy all the features of a general user + the ones mentioned below
+        In order to sign in and take advantage of commenting and adding solutions you must sign in via your facebook account.

         Examination + Solution Search:
             Add Solution: